Aycankrdg/DataAnalysis-Portfolio/README.md

 ---

 ## About
 This repository contains a selected portfolio of healthcare data analysis reports completed as part of coursework and independent projects.
-The focus areas are digital health communication, hospital cost management, and patient analytics using machine learning.
+The focus areas are digital health communication, hospital cost management, patient analytics using machine learning, and epidemiological modeling.

 ---